TakeScoop/publish-terraform-cloud-module-action/README.md

 # Terraform Register Module Action

-Use this action to register a repository with a Terraform Cloud registry.
+This action creates a new private module in Terraform Cloud with a VCS connection to the current repository, if one does not already exist.

 ## Usage